Wisdom Tooth Extractions – Murphy, TX

-But despite developing naturally, our modern jaws don't actually have enough room to accommodate these teeth.
+Despite developing naturally, our modern jaws don't actually have enough room to accommodate these teeth.
 As a result, allowing them to erupt can lead to a range of serious complications.
 The two most common are crowding and impaction.
 For these reasons, we typically recommend preventive wisdom tooth extractions in Murphy, TX.

 What Are Crowded & Impacted Teeth?